-- 9.14.
-Rainier have a land interest in the Site and are promoting the site for residential development. - 9.15.
-Rainier is a strategic land and development company operating across the UK and with a strong track record for delivering high-quality development. - 9.16.
-Rainier's willingness for residential development to be delivered on this site is demonstrated through the submission of this representation and previous representations throughout the preparation of the South Warwickshire Local Plan. - 9.17.
+- 9.12.
+Rainier have a land interest in the Site and are promoting the site for residential development.
+The Site has already been submitted as part of the Call for Sites exercise associated with the Scoping Consultation in 2021, and accompanying representations were also submitted. - 9.13.
+Rainier is a strategic land and development company operating across the UK and with a strong track record for delivering high-quality development. - 9.14.
+Rainier's willingness for residential development to be delivered on this site is demonstrated through the submission of this representation and previous representations throughout the preparation of the South Warwickshire Local Plan.

+9.15.
 As set out above, there are no known constraints which would prevent the delivery of residential development on this site.